-THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria REQU IRED SUPPLEMENTARY INFORMATION SCHEDULES 137.
+THE ANNUAL FINANCIAL REPORTING REQUIREMENTS CHECKLIST Yes or N/A # Criteria REQUIE RED SUI PPLEMENTARY INFORMATION SCHEDULES 135.
 Is all RSI, other than MD&A, located immediately following the notes to the financial statements?
-[GASBS 34, ¶6c; GAAFR, page 577] 138.
+[GASBS 34, ¶6c; GAAFR, page 577] 136.
 If the college participates as an employer in one or more defined benefit pension plans that are administered through a trust or equivalent arrangement, are schedules of required supplementary information presented for each such plan?
 [GASBS 68, ¶46 and 81; eGAAFR, page 945; eSUP, page 41] (Until a full 10-year trend is compiled, the required schedules for each plan should present information for as many years as are available.)
-139. For cost-sharing multiple-employer plans, does the 10-year schedule about funding progress with information measured as of the measurement date of the net pension liability?
+137. For cost-sharing multiple-employer plans, does the 10-year schedule about funding progress with information measured as of the measurement date of the net pension liability?
 If so, does the schedule present the following data elements for each year: [GASBS 68, ¶81a; eGAAFR, page 945; eSUP, page 41] The employer's proportion (percentage) of the collective net pension liability?
 The employer's proportionate amount (in dollars) of the collective net pension liability?
 When there is a special funding situation, the non-employer contributing entities' total proportionate share (amount) of the collective net pension liability that is associated with the employer?
-When there is a special funding situation, the total of the employer's and non-employer contributing entities' proportionate shares (amount) of the collective net pension liability that is associated with the employer's covered payroll?
+When there is a special funding situation, the total of the employer's and non-employer contributing entities' proportionate shares (amount) of the collective net pension liability that is associated with the employer?
+The employer's covered payroll?
 The employer's proportionate share (amount) of the collective NPL as a percentage of the employer's covered payroll?
-The pension plan's fiduciary net position as a percentage of the total pension liability?

-140. For any plan (regardless of its type), are the contribution requirements of the employer enterprise fund established statutorily or contractually?
+138. The pension plan's fiduciary net position as a percentage of the total pension liability?
+For any plan (regardless of its type), are the contribution requirements of the employer enterprise fund established statutorily or contractually?
 If so, is a 10-year schedule included that provides information about the employer contribution requirements determined as of the employer's most recent fiscal year-end?
-[GASBS 68, ¶46d and 81b] If yes, does the schedule include: The statutorily or contractually required employer contribution?
-The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution?
+[GASBS 68, ¶46d and 81b] If yes, does the schedule include the following: The statutorily or contractually required employer contribution?
+The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contractually required employer contribution and the amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution?
 The difference between the statutorily or contractually required employer contribution?
-The difference between the statutorily or contractually required employer contribution?
 The employer's covered payroll?
 The amount of contributions recognized by the pension plan in relation to the statutorily or contractually required employer contribution?
-141. Are schedules of required supplementary information presented for a pension plan that is administered through a trust or equivalent arrangement?
-If so, is the following disclosure to the RSI included when applicable: [GASBS 68, ¶47 and 82] Do all plans, regardless of their type, include factors that significantly affect trends in the reported amounts?
+The employer's covered payroll?